Dodgers strike early, avoid sweep with 7-1 win over Nats – KION546

 AP Sports Writer

 Gavin Lux had three hits and drove in two runs, while Mookie Betts reached base four times for the NL-leading Dodgers.
-Los Angeles had won 19 of 21 before curiously losing its first two this week against the major league-worst Nationals.
+Los Angeles had won 19 of 21 before curiously losing twice this week to the struggling Nationals.

+“The first two games didn’t go how we wanted, but to get it rolling early (today) gave us a lot of momentum,” Lux said.

-Andrew Heaney threw four innings of scoreless, one-hit ball in his return from a lengthy injury absence in the finale of Los Angeles’ 5-2 homestand after hosting the All-Star Game.
+Justin Turner had an RBI single in the first inning of his return from an abdominal injury, and Los Angeles got even better injury news from the mound.
+Andrew Heaney threw four innings of scoreless, one-hit ball in his return from a lengthy absence for the finale of the Dodgers’ 5-2 homestand after hosting the All-Star Game.

 Maikel Franco’s infield single leading off the third inning was the Nationals’ only hit until the seventh, when Luis García drove in their lone run with a ground-rule double.